Visit the Bulletin Archive to download bulletins and song sheets to follow along with the service in the videos.

 Lindsey Waltermyer, Grace Band Leader

-FROM SUNDAYS AND SEASONS.COM COPYRIGHT 2024 AUGSBURG FORTRESS.
+FROM SUNDAYS AND SEASONS.COM COPYRIGHT 2025 AUGSBURG FORTRESS.
 ALL RIGHTS RESERVED.
-REPRINTED BY PERMISSION UNDER
+REPRINTED BY PERMISSION UNDER AUGSBURG FORTRESS LITURGIES ANNUAL LICENSE #23853

 NEW REVISED STANDARD VERSION BIBLE.
 COPYRIGHT 1989, DIVISION OF CHRISTIAN EDUCATION OF THE NATIONAL COUNCIL OF THE CHURCHES OF CHRIST IN THE UNITED STATES OF AMERICA.
 USED BY PERMISSION.
 ALL RIGHTS RESERVED.

-Photos and videos may contain images and words that were AI produced from Canva® ©2024 All Rights Reserved, Canva®
+Photos and videos may contain images and words that were AI produced from Canva® ©2025 All Rights Reserved, Canva®

-YouTube Video UEx2WVdoV1REaGYwNVM1OFlvT3VIWEVuVHE3UFVkaklMYi40QUQ5MEY1QTZCMzdFNkNC
+YouTube Video UEx2WVdoV1REaGYwNVM1OFlvT3VIWEVuVHE3UFVkaklMYi43NkI3M0NGOUE4ODY2OTE1

-Subscribe and like us on YouTube: https://www.youtube.com/channel/UCOqftLNeF_oLL41ie7bRjw
+Subscribe and like us on YouTube: https://www.youtube.com/@nhelc7389

 Follow us on Facebook: https://www.Facebook.com/NewHanoverLutheranChurch

-Find the bulletin and all the music to follow along with the service on our website https://www.newhanoverlutheran.org/new/wp-content/uploads/current-bulletin.pdf
+Find the bulletin and all the music to follow along with the service on our website https://newhanoverlutheran.org/new/wp-content/uploads/simple-file-list/Bulletins/2025-04-18-Bulletin.pdf

 To make a donation to the church; for online giving, please visit us at https://www.newhanoverlutheran.org/donate or you can mail us a check at New Hanover Evangelical Lutheran Church, 2941 Lutheran Road, Gilbertsville, PA 19525